I used all of these steps and got a full refund plus expenses from a company within 3 months of implementing this strategy.

 Step 6: Create Complaint Posts and Pages Online

 Once you have acquired similar usernames and domain names, begin posting on social and create a very simple blog page for your new URLs using a low-cost web hosting service like WordPress.

 Again, be levelheaded.
 Tell your story, give updates about the complaint you have filed, and do not use profanity or other bitter words.
 Think of yourself as a reporter: you are only giving the facts of the case as they unfold.
-Link to new reviews, link to other people's unhappy reviews, ask other customers for their opinions and feedback.
+Link to new reviews and other people's unhappy reviews, and ask other customers for their opinions and feedback.
 Whatever you can do to generate content.
 You can even ask for submissions from other wronged customers.